nitishp/ml_notes/deep_learning/convolutional_neural_networks/Week1.md

   * You can think of the filter in the convolution operator as part of $W^{[l]}$.
 More concretely, look at this example:
     ![Convolution Neural Nets](./convolution_neural_nets.png)
     * Number of parameters is $f^{[l]} \cdot f^{[l]} \cdot n_c^{[l - 1]}$
     * Note that you apply activation functions to the result of the convolution!
+    * Multiple convolution filters apply add a new matrix in the 3rd dimension
   * Notation
   ![Convolution Notation](./convolution_notation.png)
     * In this image if $l = 1$, then $n_c^{[l - 1]}$ is equal to the number of channels in the image